CarlColglazier/carlcolglazier.com/content/faqs.md

 describe how new forms of media (such as the printed word, television, or the internet) have such a great effect on the human experience that the medium itself embeds itself into any message it conveys.
-Currently emerging forms of media are rooted increasingly in computer and our access to them, which embeds itself into any message sent over digital communication systems.
+Currently emerging forms of media are rooted increasingly in computers and our access to them, which embeds itself into any message sent over digital communication systems.